shaunlebron/pacman/README.md

 - same coordinate space, movement physics, ghost behavior, timers, and update rate as the original arcade game
 - extra sandbox controls for visualizing ghost behavior, slowing down the game, and other adjustments
-- Pac-Man, Ms. Pac-Man game modes
+- original Pac-Man and Ms. Pac-Man game modes
-- new Cookie-Man mode, with random map generator
+- new Cookie-Man game mode with procedural map generator
 - hold **shift** in-game to rewind/replay the game, a la Braid.

 Navigating the Repository